|Macintosh Separation Anxiety (MSA)

 demolished display, this Mac continued to

-new.
-Most computer problems are a bit more subtle than this one was,
+computer problems are a bit more subtle than this one was,

 but it's a good example of the Mac's durability; see TechTales and